Science & TechnologyLos Alamos National Laboratory | Bradbury Science Museum

 Visiting, Touring, and Learning More About the Lab

 The technical areas of the Lab are not open to the public.
-However, the Laboratory’s Community Programs Office operates the Bradbury Science Museum in downtown Los Alamos, New Mexico to provide a window into the history of the institution, its national security mission, and the broad range of exciting science and technology research to improve our nation’s future.
+However, the Laboratory’s Community Partnerships Office operates the Bradbury Science Museum in downtown Los Alamos, New Mexico to provide a window into the history of the institution, its national security mission, and the broad range of exciting science and technology research to improve our nation’s future.